jzohrab/practicing-guitar/docs/part-3-techniques/tempo-variations.rst

 ^^^^^^^^^^^^^^

 * By keeping the goal tempo firmly in mind, and always incorporating it into your practice, you don't build a "speed wall"
-* Cleaning things up at slower tempos keeps your accuracy high, but continuing to spend time at fast tempos keeps the goal of speed and ease in mind.
+* You can build up to your target tempo, but doing so by slowing down to today's practice tempo will ensure that you don't adopt bad motions.